 Jacobs JM, Jacobs NJ.
 Porphyrin Accumulation and Export by Isolated Barley (Hordeum vulgare) Plastids (Effect of Diphenyl Ether Herbicides).
 Plant Physiol.
 1993;101(4):1181-1187. doi:10.1104/pp.101.4.1181

 Dartmouth Digital Commons Citation

 Jacobs, Judith M. and Jacobs, Nicholas J., "Porphyrin Accumulation and Export by Isolated Barley (Hordeum vulgare) Plastids (Effect of Diphenyl Ether Herbicides)" (1993).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3685.